mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 The most famous landmark in Castrobancla, the Great Spinward Hotel is also Castrobancla’s biggest building.

-Dominating the wide, palm-tree lined central boulevard that is Sonchi Ward's Celeresteral Avenue ( the place to shop if your Social Standing is 13 or higher), the Great Spinward is a truncated glass-sided pyramid nearly a kilometre high and a full kilometre across at ground level.
+Dominating the wide, palm-tree lined central boulevard that is Sonchi Ward's Celeresteral Avenue ( the place to shop if your Social Standing is 13 or higher), the Great Spinward is a truncated glass-sided pyramid nearly a kilometer high and a full kilometer across at ground level.

-Entry to the Great Spinward on the ground floor is via the grand entrance, which spans over a hundred metre gap; the building extends several levels below ground level, and the gap extends all around the building.
+Entry to the Great Spinward on the ground floor is via the grand entrance, which spans over a hundred meter gap; the building extends several levels below ground level, and the gap extends all around the building.
 The staff tend to live out their lives in the levels below ground level.

 Rows of elevators take residents for a dizzying ride along the interior surface of the building; they get to see the city falling away far below them.